Parameter Estimation Procedures for Exponential-Family Random Graph Models on Count-Valued Networks: A Comparative Simulation Study: Estimation strategies for count-valued ERGMs

 \subsubsection{Parallel evaluation of conditional log-likelihoods}

 Because the log of the pseudo-likelihood is linearly separable, its calculation is an embarrassingly parallel problem.
 In practice, we divide sampled edge variables into batches, and calculate their conditional log-likelihoods independently on different cores.
-Since MPLE computation is dominated by the pseudo-likelihood calculation, this leads to wallclock time reductions that scale as the inverse of the number of available cores.
+This leads to wall-clock time reductions, as the pseudo-likelihood calculation time scales with the inverse of the number of available cores.
 This (combined with edge variable sampling) can make the MPLE an attractive choice for very large valued networks, especially when many cores are available.

-Taken together, the above allow the MPLE to be used even for large networks with highly dispersed counts (although not all of them are needed when counts are less variable, or on smaller networks).
-As we show, MPLE is very fast and the resulting estimator can have low bias and high accuracy for valued networks; it offers high-quality calibration of uncertainty when the edge variance is large, but is prone to overconfidence for dependence terms (i.e., underestimation of the standard error) and conservative for nondependence terms when the edge variance is small.
+Taken together, the above computational techniques allow the MPLE to be used even for very large networks with highly dispersed counts (although not all of them are needed when counts are less variable, or on smaller networks).
+As we show, valued MPLE is very fast, and the resulting estimator can have low bias and high accuracy for valued networks; it offers high-quality calibration of uncertainty when the edge variance is large, but is prone to overconfidence for dependence terms (i.e., underestimation of the standard error) and conservative for nondependence terms when the edge variance is small.